How to Balance Screen Time and Story Time in a Digital Age

-Screens are replacing the moments that truly matter.
-One minute, your toddler is babbling away, showing you their favourite toy, or pulling at your hand to play.
-The next, they’re silent, eyes locked on a screen, lost in an endless stream of cartoons and flashing colours.
+Screens are replacing moments that truly matter.
+One minute, your toddler is babbling away, showing you their favorite toy, or pulling at your hand to play.
+The next, they’re silent, eyes locked on a screen, lost in an endless stream of cartoons and flashing colors.

 What’s Happening to Kids Aged 1-4?

 By the age of two, 90% of Australian children are using screens daily (Australian Institute of Family Studies, 2023).
 Many spend up to 2-3 hours a day on devices.
-At this age, brains are developing rapidly, and too much screen time has been linked to delayed speech, shorter attention spans, and weaker social skills (Raising Children Network, 2023).
+At this age, brains are developing rapidly.
+Too much screen time has been linked to delayed speech, shorter attention spans, and weaker social skills (Raising Children Network, 2023).

 How to Make Books More Appealing Than Screens?

-Toddlers love screens because they’re engaging, colourful, and interactive.
+Toddlers love screens because they are engaging, colorful, and interactive.
 So instead of trying to fight technology, make books just as fun.

 Choose Books That Match Their Interests

 Toddlers love what you love.
-A book about footy makes sense if dad plays on weekends.
-A book about tools makes sense if dad’s a tradie.
+A book about footy makes sense if Dad plays on weekends.
+A book about tools makes sense if Dad’s a tradie.
 When kids see their dad’s excitement, they feed off it.
+They begin to associate reading with positive emotions.

 Make It Part of Their Routine (Without a Fight)